-Based on the Disability Sciences Learning Model, students broadly learn about Disability Sciences by obtaining credits required for graduation according to the learning outcome.
+■ Year III and IV: Students acquire research and practical skills related to Disability Sciences and prepare for graduate school.
+Through Graduation Theses I and II, students become well-versed in research methods, plan and implement research related to Disability Sciences, and prepare for graduate studies.
+Implementation policy Based on the Disability Sciences Learning Model, students broadly learn about Disability Sciences by obtaining credits required for graduation according to the learning outcome.
 In seminars and practical training sessions, we offer a participation-oriented form of learning.
 We also enlist teachers from affiliated special needs schools, current experts in welfare facilities, and graduate school students in courses, so students are able to gain the most advanced and practical knowledge and skills.
-International courses, Current Topics in Disability Sciences and Disability Sciences in Japan, taught in English, are also provided.

-Policy for evaluation of learning outcomes

-In each course, we strictly and fairly evaluate grades as described in the syllabi based on the Curriculum Policy.
+International courses, Current Topics in Disability Sciences, taught in English, are also provided.
+Policy for evaluation of learning outcomes In each course, we strictly and fairly evaluate grades as described in the syllabi based on the Curriculum Policy.
 In particular, we emphasize the graduation thesis as a culmination of learning outcomes across four years, which are examined by two reviewers.
 All qualified students are required to orally explain overviews and answer questions about their thesis.
 Graduation thesis is evaluated based on the aforementioned comprehensive results.
 Moreover, appropriate creation and effective implementation of educational practices in line with the Diploma Policy and Curriculum Policy are verified using class evaluation questionnaires in a majority of courses.

-Bachelor of Arts in Disability Sciences

-Characteristics

-• We learn how to support students with disabilities through courses such as Skills in Support for Students with Disabilities and participate in activities to support students with disabilities at the university.
+Bachelor of Arts in Disability Sciences Characteristics • We learn how to support students with disabilities through courses such as Skills in Support for Students with Disabilities and participate in activities to support students with disabilities at the university.
 Credits earned at overseas universities can be transferred, while credits are awarded for volunteer activities and research activities inside or outside the university and used as requirement for graduation.

-Bachelor of Arts in Special Education

-Diploma Policy

-We grant the Bachelor of Arts in Special Education to students who have acquired the knowledge and abilities (i.e., Generic Competences) based on the educational purpose for undergraduate students of the University of Tsukuba.
-In their learning outcomes, they will achieve the following goals based on the educational purposes of our school and college:

-- Students have gained the specialized knowledge and techniques related to physiology and psychology in disability studies to lead pioneering research on special needs education - I Students have acquired professional abilities, such as those required for the teaching profession. - Students have gained basic awareness of problems related to special needs education and have the ability to scientifically think to find solutions, and develop specialized research. - Students have acquired fundamental leadership abilities related to special needs education. - Students have become proficient in a foreign language, such as English, related to special needs education.
+Bachelor of Arts in Special Education Diploma Policy We grant the Bachelor of Arts in Special Education to students who have acquired the knowledge and abilities (i.e., Generic Competences) based on the educational purpose for undergraduate students of the University of Tsukuba.
+In their learning outcomes, they will achieve the following goals based on the educational purposes of our school and college: I Students have gained the specialized knowledge and techniques related to physiology and psychology in disability studies to lead pioneering research on special needs education (Relevant competences: Understanding of human sciences, Basic knowledge of Disability Sciences) I Students have acquired professional abilities, such as those required for the teaching profession.
+(Relevant competences: Basic knowledge of Disability Sciences, Practical skills in Disability Sciences) Students have gained basic awareness of problems related to special needs education and have the ability to scientifically think to find solutions, and develop specialized research.
+(Relevant competences: Analytical thinking skills in Disability Sciences) Students have acquired fundamental leadership abilities related to special needs education.

-Curriculum Policy

-We organize and implement curricula based on the following policies for programs that allow students to acquire learning outcomes related to Bachelor of Arts in Special Education.

-General Policy

-We establish the Special Needs Education Learning Model with the aim of fostering experts who can pioneer research and education in the field.
-We have wide-ranging subject categories that allow students to gain the required knowledge for obtaining a teacher's license (Type I) for special needs schools.
-Students are also able to obtain a teacher's license for special needs schools in all disability fields (visual and hearing impairments, intellectual disabilities, physical disabilities, and chronic illness in children).

-Course sequence policy